 A Pigeon Sat on a Branch Reflecting on Existence

-Although it’s slow, there’s a lot of humour in this film, and the subtlety and sharp observation of the oddness of everyday life is a joy to behold.
+Although it’s slow, there’s a lot of humour in this picture, and the subtlety and sharp observation of the oddness of everyday life is a joy to behold.
 The lead actors’ performances are to be commended in their ability to purvey the mundanity, melancholy and comedy of everyday existence.
 Holger Andersson and Nils Westblom are note-perfect as hapless but complex salesmen Jonathan and Sam, and certain scenes are Monty Python-esque in their surreality.

 Filippo L’Astorina, the Editor